mdeniz/marcus_bikes/README.md

 2. Not all the products have to be customizable.
 We need to mark the products as customizable.
 3. In order to simplify this exercise, no customizable product can be a part option for another customizable product as this would require a hierarchy of customization that would make the UI much more complex.
 4. Customizable parts can differ from one product to another.
 This means that the possible options for the parts have to be provided while setting up each product.
+5. Customizable attributes can differ from one product to another.
+This means that the possible options for the attributes have to be provided while setting up each product.
-5. In order to permit multiple price changes we need to store those changes as increments for the standalone price.
-That way we can sum all the changes for the combinations of parts.
+6. In order to permit multiple price changes we need to store those changes as increments for the base price.
+That way we can sum all the changes for the combinations of parts and attributes.

 ## Solution